 - Medications for Addiction Treatment (MAT).
 Medications, such as methadone and buprenorphine, can help reduce opioid misuse in recovery by managing withdrawal and curbing cravings for fentanyl and other opioids.4

-- Counseling for substance use disorders, including OUDs, could include behavioral therapies for addiction to opioids like fentanyl.
+- Counseling.
+Counseling for substance use disorders, including OUDs, could include behavioral therapies for addiction to opioids such as fentanyl.
 Such interventions can help people modify their attitudes and behaviors regarding their substance misuse.
-Some behavioral therapy interventions for the treatment of an opioid use disorder can include cognitive behavioral therapy (CBT), contingency management, and motivational interviewing.
+Some behavioral therapy interventions for the treatment of an opioid use disorder can include cognitive-behavioral therapy (CBT), contingency management, and motivational interviewing.4

 - Outpatient therapy.
 Treatment medications and behavioral therapies may also be effective in the treatment of opioid use disorders on an outpatient basis.4 This may include counseling delivered in individual and/or group formats.
 There are different types of behavioral therapies that can help people identify triggers, learn effective coping skills, and change thoughts and behaviors related to opioid use.11